Sploder-Saptarshi/Sploder-Launcher/readme.md

 ### Configure GitHub Actions

  - Add an actions secret called SITE_URL containing the URL of the website, which is supposed to be opened by the launcher
+ - Add an actions secret called UPLOAD_API_KEY containing the API key used in the website that you're pointing.
+New releases will be automatically uploaded to this server, if the text `[release]` is put in the commit message